U-Fi Student Loan Consolidaiton

 A new name on the student loan consolidation market is U-fi.
 While U-fi is a new to the game, their primary partner, Nelnet, is not.
 On the positive side, Nelnet is an established company that has been in the student loan business for a while.
 However, on the negative side, they don’t have the best reputation based upon their work as a federal student loan servicer.

 When it comes to U-fi and their student loan consolidation services, there is a wide range of options for borrowers.
-U-fi offers both variable-rate and fixed-rate loans, with interest rates starting at 2.90% APR on the variable loans, and rates starting from 3.50% APR on the fixed-rated loans.
-These rates are fairly competitive with the other companies in the student loan refinancing business, with the 2.90% starting number on the variable rate being a little high, but the 3.50% on the fixed-rate being more competitive.
-Overall, they are not the best from a rate perspective, but they are not outrageously high.
+U-fi offers both variable-rate and fixed-rate loans, with interest rates starting at 1.99% APR on the variable loans, and rates starting from 3.19% APR on the fixed-rated loans.
+These rates are fairly competitive with the other companies in the student loan refinancing business, with the 1.99% starting number on the variable rate being among the best, and a very strong 3.19% on the fixed-rate side.

 What we like about U-fi

 Perhaps the best thing about U-fi is that they are another legitimate competitor in the student loan refinancing market.
 As you shop around, it is a company worth investigating.
 This is especially true considering the fact that the advertised rate is not necessarily the rate you will qualify for.
 If you apply with companies offering rates closer to 2.5%, such as SoFi or LendKey, but are not offered rates on their low end, U-fi could enter the picture as a good option.

 U-fi is another company that offers to consolidate federal loans and private loans.
 Consolidating federal student loans into a private can be a smart financial move, but it does come with huge risks.
 Specifically, by consolidating federal loans with a private company, you give up many federal perks, including income based repayment plans and student loan forgiveness options.
 Because there is no way to “undo” student loan consolidation, you want to be certain that refinancing a federal loan into a private loan is a good idea in your individual circumstance.